Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Numerical Experiments

 \subsubsection{Shape adaptation of the kernel depending on the signal}

-Once we have shown the high-pass nature of the vectors $\frac{\vect{k}}{\vect{x}}$ and $\frac{\vect{k}}{\vect{b}}\odot \frac{df}{dx}$, lets see in more detail the signal-dependent adaptivity of the kernel.
-In order to do so, lets consider the interaction neighborhood of two particular sensors in the wavelet representation: specifically, the sensors highlighted in red and blue in Fig. \ref{explanation}.
+Once we have shown the global high-pass nature of the vectors $\frac{\vect{k}}{\vect{x}}$ and $\frac{\vect{k}}{\vect{b}} \odot g_n(\vect{x})$, lets see in more detail the signal-dependent adaptivity of the kernel.
+In order to do so, lets consider the interaction neighborhood of two particular sensors in the wavelet representation of an illustrative stimulus with easy to understand features.
+Specifically, the sensors highlighted in red and blue in Fig. \ref{explanation}.

 Fig. \ref{kernels} compares different versions of the two individual neighborhoods displayed in the same wavelet representation: \emph{left} the unit-norm Gaussian kernels, $\vect{H}^{ws}$, and \emph{right} the empirical kernel modulated by \emph{ad-hoc} pre- and post-filters, Eq. \ref{new_kernel_eq}.
 In these diagrams lighter gray in each $j$-th sensor corresponds to bigger interaction with the considered $i$-th sensor (highlighted in color).
 The gray values are normalized to the global maximum in each case.
 Each subband displays two Gaussians.
 Obviously, each Gaussian corresponds to only one of the sensors (the one highlighted in red or in blue, depending on the spatial location of the Gaussian).
 We used a single wavelet diagram since the two neighborhoods do not overlap and there is no possible confusion between them.